OWASP/owasp-java-encoder/README.md

 News
 ----
+### 2015-04-12 - 1.2 Release on GitHub
+OWASP Java Encoder has been moved to GitHub.
+Version 1.2 was also released!

 ### 2014-03-31 - Documentation updated
 Please visit https://www.owasp.org/index.php/OWASP_Java_Encoder_Project#tab=Use_the_Java_Encoder_Project to see detailed documentation and examples on each API use!